wadpac/GGIR/docs/reference/g.extractheadervars.md

 - HN = handedness

-- BodyLocation = Attachement location of the sensor
+- BodyLocation = Attachment location of the sensor

 - SX = sex